-On Saturday 9 February 2013, Mandy Heinemann saw the release of her debut album, 'The Real Me' (Right Side Up Records, 2013) and has since gained fans, not only in the United States, but also in other countries such as Ireland, Holland, Sweden and The Netherlands.
+On Saturday 9 February 2013, Mandy Heinemann saw the release of her debut album, ‘The Real Me’ (Right Side Up Records, 2013) and she has since gained fans, not only in the United States, but also in Ireland, The Netherlands and Sweden.

-In May 2013, Duncan Warwick of Country Music People Magazine gave 'The Real Me' (Right Side Up Records, 2013) 3½ stars out of 5 stars and noted that he 'expected 'You Don't Love Me Anymore' to be the Eddie Rabbitt hit.
-It isn't, it's way better than that (and I like Eddie Rabbitt a lot).
-Performed as a duet with Mel Besher, it is the highlight of the record'.
+In May 2013, Duncan Warwick, editor of Country Music People Magazine gave ‘The Real Me’ (Right Side Up Records, 2013) 3½ stars out of 5 stars, and noted that he ‘expected ‘You Don’t Love Me Anymore’ to be the Eddie Rabbitt (Thursday 27 November 1941 – Thursday 7 May 1998) hit.
+It isn’t, it’s way better than that (and I like Eddie Rabbitt a lot).
+Performed as a duet with Mel Besher, it is the highlight of the record’.

-Tracks on Mandy Heinemann's debut album, 'The Real Me' (Right Side Up Records, 2013), included the following:
+Mandy Heinemann’s debut album, ‘The Real Me’ (Right Side Up Records, 2013), included the following tracks:

-'Midnight Girl/Sunset Town' (written by Don Schlitz) / originally recorded by Sweethearts of the Rodeo and included on 'Sweethearts of the Rodeo' (Columbia Records, 1986)
+‘Midnight Girl / Sunset Town’ (written by Don Schlitz) / the original version of this track was recorded by Sweethearts of The Rodeo (Kristine Arnold and Janis Oliver), who included it on ‘Sweethearts of The Rodeo’ (Columbia Records, 1986)

-'Beneath Still Waters' (written by Dallas Frazier) / originally recorded by Emmylou Harris and included on 'Blue Kentucky Girl' (Warner Bros.
-Records, 1979); the track was No.1 on the Billboard country music singles chart in May 1980
+• this track was also recorded by Emmylou Harris, who included it on ‘Blue Kentucky Girl’ (Warner Bros.
+Records, 1979); Emmylou Harris’ version of the track was No.1 on the Billboard country music singles chart for one week in May 1980

-'Hillbilly Girl With The Blues' (written by Lacy J. Dalton) / originally recorded by Lacy J. Dalton and included on 'Hard Times' (Columbia Records, 1980); the track reached No.8 on the Billboard country music singles chart in 1980
+‘Hillbilly Girl With The Blues’ (written by Lacy J. Dalton) / the original version of this track was recorded by Lacy J. Dalton, who included it on ‘Hard Times’ (Columbia Records, 1980); the track reached No.8 on the Billboard country music singles chart in 1980

-'Real Live Woman' (written by Bobbie Cryner) / originally recorded by Trisha Yearwood and included on 'Real Live Woman' (MCA Records, 2000); the track reached No.16 on the Billboard Hot Country Tracks and Singles Chart in 2000, and No.81 on the Billboard Hot 100 pop music singles chart in 2000
+‘Real Live Woman’ (written by Bobbie Cryner) / the original version of this track was recorded by Trisha Yearwood, who included it on ‘Real Live Woman’ (MCA Records, 2000); the track reached No.16 on the Billboard Hot Country Singles & Tracks Chart in 2000, and No.81 on the Billboard Hot 100 pop music singles chart in 2000

-'Lord, I Hope This Day Is Good' (written by Dave Hanner) / originally recorded by Don Williams and included on 'Especially For You' (MCA Records, 1981); the track was No.1 on the Billboard country music singles chart for one week in February/March 1982
+‘Lord, I Hope This Day Is Good’ (written by Dave Hanner) / the original version of this track was recorded by Don Williams (Saturday 27 May 1939 – Friday 8 September 2017), who included it on ‘Especially For You’ (MCA Records, 1981); the track was No.1 on the Billboard country music singles chart for one week in February / March 1982

 Mandy Heinemann’s debut album, ‘The Real Me’ (Right Side Up Records, 2013), also included ‘You Don’t Love Me Anymore’ (a duet with Mel Besher) and ‘Bound For Tennessee’, both of which were written by Patricia Taylor.